Mabil Duir Leadership Scholarship

 - Admitted to a degree-seeking program at UAA

-- Demonstrate, through the application materials, leadership contributions to the UAA campus community, which should have been made primarily in the semester for which the scholarship is awarded
+- Demonstrate, through the application materials, leadership contributions to the UAA campus community.
+Leadership contributions should have been made within the last academic year or the current semester for which the scholarship is awarded.

 - Submit a complete application packet